deep0072/BLockchain-tuts/multisigWallet/README.md

 </ul>
 <ul>

-  <b> submitTransaction = by this function owner can submit the transaction prpopsal (that is owner want to send some token from wallet to the  recipeient)  to the wallet. this function result to transaciton id.</b>
+  <b> submitTransaction = by this function owner can submit the transaction proposal (that is owner want to send some token from wallet to the  recipeient)  to the wallet. this function result to transaciton id.</b>

 </ul>